lllyasviel/PaintingLight/README.md

 # PaintingLight
-01.18: OK.
-We are uploading files to this repo.
-Please wait till 2020.01.20.
+This repo is under construction.
+Please wait till 2020.01.19.
+Team of Style2Paints